Illinois Tollway oasis: History

 From 2003 to 2005, an extensive renovation program of the oases was completed, which involved demolishing the old structures down to the bridge deck and replacing them with new buildings.
 Where in the previous buildings the views of the highways were blocked by the vendor restaurants, in the new buildings large expanses of glass are used to create a sense of openness, and to give patrons better views of the highway.
-The steel truss design also has greater roof height (nearly 30 ft) than the old buildings, which increases visibility for the oases.
+The steel truss design also has greater roof height (nearly 30 ft) than the old buildings, which increased visibility for the oases.
 The architects for the project were Cordogan Clark & Associates.
 The gas stations were rebuilt with canopies to cover the gas pumps.
 The oases were redeveloped at no cost to the ISTHA or the Illinois taxpayers.
 The $95 million investment was provided by Wilton Partners of Los Angeles, California and ExxonMobil in exchange for a 25-year lease.
 Under the lease, Wilton would pay ISTHA a percentage of vendor sales with a minimum of $750,000 per year.

 The lease agreements between ISTHA, Wilton Partners, and various vendors have come under investigation by U.S. Attorney Patrick Fitzgerald.
-This investigation, reported on December 30, 2005, will determine if a conflict of interest existed between the lessees and a political fund-raiser for Illinois Governor Rod Blagojevich (Antoin Rezko).
-DuPage County State's Attorney Joe Birkett had also requested documents pertaining to these leases earlier in 2005.
-According to the Chicago Tribune, the Subway restaurants in two oases are managed by the nephew of Tony Rezko, a controversial political fundraiser.
+This investigation, reported on December 30, 2005, will determine if a conflict of interest existed between the lessees and a political fund-raiser for Governor Rod Blagojevich, Antoin Rezko DuPage County State's Attorney Joe Birkett had also requested documents pertaining to these leases earlier in 2005.
+According to the Chicago Tribune, the Subway restaurants in two oases are managed by the nephew of Rezko, a controversial political fundraiser.
 In response, tollway spokesmen noted that Wilton Partners was selected during the administration of Governor George Ryan and that the lease gives Wilton discretion to select the individual vendors.